 |17.||Sony A7S||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

-Both the FZ330 and the A7S II are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the A7S II has been discontinued (but can be found pre-owned on eBay).
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony A7S II Manual.